Mechanical surface characterization for aviation industry applications

 - Results and conclusions of mechanical surface characterization on the following materials:

 - New aluminium and steel alloys

 - Engineers from the metallurgy and coating industries

 - Anyone interested in mechanical surface characterization

-Pavel Sedmak is an application engineer at Anton Paar TriTec.
+Pavel Sedmak is Product Manager at Anton Paar TriTec.
 He obtained his PhD in materials science at the Czech Technical University in Prague (Czech Republic).
 He continued as a post-doc at the European Synchrotron Radiation Facility (ESRF) in France, working on the ID11 materials science beamline.
 He joined Anton Paar TriTec in 2020, and since then has gained deep knowledge in instrumented indentation, scratch testing, and tribology.
 His main tasks are laboratory measurement for customers and generating analytical and application reports using Anton Paar products, for scientific and industrial projects.